fendaoren/shortest_path_Q/README.md

-This is a Multi-Shortest path model write by gurobi, it could solve some logistic problems, if them could transform to this type.
+This is a Multi-Shortest path with flow constriant model write by gurobi, it could solve some logistic problems, if them could transform to this type.
 The file set is used as creating a connection graph, but not completely graph You can run this model on gurobi in file SP.
 Writer: